-His debut recording on the Naxos label, leading the London Symphony Orchestra in Béla Bartók's Miraculous Mandarin Suite and the Symphony No. 1 by Johannes Brahms, was shortlisted for the 2012 GRAMMY Award for Best Orchestral Performance, and hailed by critics as “superbly done” (FANFARE), with “risk-taking, profound” Brahms (National Public Radio), and Bartók sounding “especially delectable in Pasternack’s hands” (The Seattle Times).
+Jonathan Pasternack conducts symphony orchestras, opera and ballet internationally.
+His debut recording on the Naxos label, leading the London Symphony Orchestra in Béla Bartók's Miraculous Mandarin Suite and the Symphony No. 1 by Johannes Brahms, was hailed by critics as “superbly done” (FANFARE), with “risk-taking, profound” Brahms (National Public Radio), and Bartók sounding “especially delectable in Pasternack’s hands” (The Seattle Times).

-Pasternack’s experience includes over thirty opera and ballet productions.
-In his role as Music Director of Bellevue Opera, he led acclaimed performances of Tosca, Don Carlo, and La Bohéme.
-Other recent productions have included Lakmé, Adriana Lecouvreur, Albert Herring, Die Fledermaus, and Hansel and Gretel, as well as Tosca and L’elisir d’amore with Pacific Northwest Opera.
-Pasternack has also led the premieres of operas by Robert Clerc and Gloria Wilson Swisher and toured as the conductor of Wayne Horvitz’s genre-crossing opera/oratorio, The Heartsong of Charging Elk.
-Committed to performing and promoting the music of our time, Jonathan Pasternack led performances of new and recent compositions as conductor of Affinity, a contemporary ensemble based in Seattle.
+With over thirty opera and ballet productions to his credit, Jonathan Pasternack led acclaimed performances of Tosca, Don Carlo, and La Bohéme, as Music Director of Bellevue Opera.
+Other productions have included Lakmé, Adriana Lecouvreur, Albert Herring, Die Fledermaus, and Hansel and Gretel, in Seattle, as well as Tosca and L’elisir d’amore with Pacific Northwest Opera.
+Pasternack has also led premieres of chamber operas by Robert Clerc and Gloria Wilson Swisher, and toured as the conductor of Wayne Horvitz’s genre-crossing opera/oratorio, The Heartsong of Charging Elk.
+Committed to performing and promoting the music of our time, Jonathan Pasternack led performances of new compositions as conductor of Affinity, a contemporary ensemble based in Seattle.